Autarky-Power/oraklE_R/README.md

 <br>

-### Calculate and show the best mid-term seasonality models
+### Calculate the best mid-term seasonality models

 The mid-term component is the difference between the yearly hourly average demand and the daily average hourly demand of the respective day: